 The Summer Internship Programme

-Each year students undertake internships offered in over 35 countries and gain valuable work experience while travelling and undertaking interesting internship projects.
+Each year students undertake internships offered in over 35 countries and gain work experience while travelling and undertaking interesting internship projects.
 The Summer Internship Programme also gives students the chance to explore work experience options in a variety of sectors in the UK.

 The programme is open to all current Oxford University students, undergraduates and postgraduates, including those in their final year of study.
 Please note that visiting students are not eligible to apply.